Why I Still Love Living in Manhattan….

 The beauty in the ugly.

-There’s less than there used to be, but ugliness still exists in Manhattan, and like the prettiness, it’s cinematic.
+There’s less than there used to be, but ugliness still exists in the city, and like the prettiness, it’s cinematic.
 Countless areas of town are sprinkled with little bits, and I find beauty in these places.
-As crazy as it sounds, the graffiti, trash, and dirt contribute to the character and add to the cityscape of New York.
-If the city is too clean, it doesn’t feel like NYC.
+As odd as it sounds, the graffiti, trash, and dirt contribute to the character and cityscape of New York.
+If the city was too pristine, it wouldn’t feel like NYC.

 Outdoor space is at a premium in this concrete jungle but almost every nook and cranny of Manhattan has a safe, clean public park.
-These oases within 33.7 square miles of Gotham are an escape from the mad rush and ear-rending sounds coming from the streets.
+These oases within the island’s 33.7 square miles are an escape from the mad rush and ear-rending sounds rattling the streets.
 Parks are a necessity to exist here and are lusher and more cared for than I ever remember.

 The diversity of neighborhoods.